 - As the beans are heating through, roughly chop the spinach.
 Add the spinach to the skillet or pot in batches, gently stirring it into the sausage and beans until it wilts down.
 Once the spinach is mostly wilted, turn the heat off.
 Taste the mixture and add salt if needed (this will depend on the salt content of your sausage and beans).
 Serve hot.

 See how we calculate recipe costs here.

 How to Make Sausage and White Bean Skillet – Step by Step Photos

 This recipe started with this awesome sale on Italian sausage.
 This whole package, which is actually slightly larger than 1 lb. was only $3.49.
 This recipe is very flexible and forgiving, so you can use a little less, a little more, or exactly 1 lb.
 Italian sausage, and it can be hot, mild, or sweet.

-Remove the casing from the sausage and then add the sausage to a large deep skillet (I used this 4qt deep skillet), or a wide bottomed pot with 1 Tbsp olive oil.
+Remove the casing from the sausage and then add the sausage to a large deep skillet, or a wide-bottomed pot with 1 Tbsp olive oil.
 Sauté the sausage over medium heat, breaking it into pieces as it cooks, until the sausage pieces are brown and crispy.
 Don’t stop when it’s simply cooked through, keep going until the moisture evaporates and the edges start to sizzle in the oil and turn brown.

 While the sausage is cooking, rinse and drain two 15oz. cans of cannellini beans.
 Cannellini beans are better than navy beans or great northern beans because they are larger, hold up better, and have a great creamy flavor.
 The smaller beans that tend to break down are better suited for soups and things where you’ll want them to break down and help thicken the mixture.